Statement of Need

 Staff and Reviewer Disclosures

-The University of Chicago Pritzker School of Medicine, ACHL staff members, and others involved with the planning, development, and review of the content for this activity have no relevant affiliations or financial relationships to disclose.
+Rush University Medical Center and the Office of Interprofessional Continuing Education staff members, ACHL staff members, and others involved with the planning, development, and review of the content for this activity have no relevant affiliations or financial relationships to disclose.

 Disclaimer

 The content for this activity was developed independently of any ineligible company.
 All materials are included with permission.
-The opinions expressed are those of the faculty and are not to be construed as those of any publisher or grantor(s).
+The opinions expressed are those of the faculty and are not to be construed as those of the publisher or grantor(s).

 This educational activity was planned and produced in accordance with the ACCME Standards for Integrity and Independence in Accredited Continuing Education.
 Recommendations involving clinical medicine in a continuing medical education (CME/CE) activity must be based on evidence that is accepted within the profession of medicine as adequate justification for their indications and contraindications in the care of patients.
 All scientific research referred to, reported, or used in CME/CE in support or justification of a patient care recommendation must conform to the generally accepted standards of experimental design, data collection, and analysis.